 Individual string players and pre-formed string quartets are encouraged to apply as early as possible for first consideration.

-String Scholarship assistance is also available for other qualified OCS students who do not receive a Graduate Teaching Assistantship.
+String scholarship assistance is also available for other qualified orchestra students who do not receive a graduate teaching assistantship.

-The Orchestral Career Studies (OCS) graduate program was created in 1999 by the former Concertmaster of the Cincinnati Symphony Orchestra, Phillip Ruder.
+The Orchestral career studies program was created in 1999 by the former Concertmaster of the Cincinnati Symphony Orchestra , Phillip Ruder.
 This special, two-year graduate program for violinists, violists and cellists culminates with a Master of Music degree and is designed to train young string players for successful careers in American symphony orchestras.
 Special emphasis is placed on training musicians for the rigorous audition process necessary to win an orchestra job.

-In 2007, Stephanie Sant'Ambrogio, former Concertmaster of the San Antonio Symphony (1994-2007) and Assistant Principal Second of The Cleveland Orchestra (1985-1992) was appointed Director of the OCS program and is currently the Professor of Violin and Viola and member of the Argenta Trio at the University of Nevada, Reno (UNR).
-Besides her distinguished orchestral background, Ms. Sant'Ambrogio is an active chamber music artist and founder and artistic director of the nationally-acclaimed Cactus Pear Music Festival.
+In 2007, Stephanie Sant'Ambrogio, former concertmaster of the San Antonio Symphony (1994-2007) and assistant principal second of The Cleveland Orchestra (1985-1992) was appointed director of the orchestra career studies program and is currently a professor of violin and viola and member of the Argenta Trio at the University of Nevada, Reno.